 But despite the name change, the day still also honors Christopher Columbus.
 Columbus visited the area twice on his voyages to the New World, and he even named the coast of modern Costa Rica well, “Costa Rica” (Rich Coast).

 |Car-type Merry-Go-Round for the little tykes.|

 The celebration in Atenas is much smaller than in Limon Province.
-Over the weekend we could hear the sounds of drums and fireworks which we hear many days each week, holiday or not.
+However, over the weekend, we could hear the sounds of drums and fireworks, which we hear many days each week, holiday or not.
 The Ticos (citizens of Costa Rica) certainly like to celebrate.
-We often hear music, drums, fireworks, and a variety of explosive sounds that leave a puff of smoke in the low lying clouds.
+Therefore, we often hear music, drums, fireworks, and various explosive sounds that leave a puff of smoke in the low-lying clouds.